nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 Once the containers are up and running, you should now see the new plugin installed in your Nautobot instance.

 !!! note
-    You can even launch an `ngrok` service locally on your laptop, pointing to port 8080 (such as for chatops development), and it will point traffic directly to your Docker images.
+    You can even launch `ngrok` service locally on your laptop, pointing to port 8080 (such as for ChatOps development), and it will point traffic directly to your Docker images.

 ### Updating Python Version